janosch314/GWFish/docs/source/reference/parameters_units.md

 - `'a_2'`: spin of the secondary object, not available for all approximants.
-- `'lambda_1'`: tidal polarizability $\Lambda_1$ of the primary (compact) star; for details on the definition see e.g. section III.D of [the GW170817 properties paper](https://arxiv.org/abs/1805.11579), not available for all approximants;
+- `'lambda_1'`: tidal polarizability $\Lambda_1$ of the primary (compact) star; for details on the definition see e.g. section III.D of [the GW170817 properties paper](https://arxiv.org/abs/1805.11579).
+This parameter is not available for all approximants;
 - `'lambda_2'`: tidal polarizability $\Lambda_2$ of the secondary (compact) star, not available for all approximants.